great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/_create_a_data_source/_create_a_data_source.md

 3. Create a Data Source.

-   {GxData.product_name} provides specific methods for creating Data Sources that correspond to supported SQL dialects.
+   GX Core provides specific methods for creating Data Sources that correspond to supported SQL dialects.
 All of these methods are accessible from the `data_sources` attribute of your Data Context.
 Reference the following table to determine the method used for your data's SQL dialect:

    <DatasourceMethodReferenceTable/>